Edmonton | FEI Canada

 This month’s nomination is by Larry Brownoff, FEI Edmonton Membership Chair and National Representative, and Director, Member Relations, CPA Alberta.
 As Membership Chair, Larry has dedicated the last five years to the development of strategies and processes to grow the Edmonton Chapter’s membership and sharing those at the National level to help other chapters recruit, onboard and retain FEI members.

-The 2024 FEI Canada National Conference in Edmonton is just around the corner, from June 5-7.
+Q: The 2024 FEI Canada Annual Conference in Edmonton is in less than a month - from June 5-7.
 What are you looking forward to the most?

 FEI Canada